 - "Is AIX and Solaris is like a Dell or IBM? -- a clueless application integration 'specialist' in charge of integrating various UNIX application components!

-- "What is UNIX?, is it like a script or something? -- a delivery executive in charge of delivering UNIX based application software!
+- "What is UNIX?, is it like a script or something? -- a delivery manager in charge of delivering UNIX based application software!

 - "do we have something that explains how VPN is secure?" -- a Software Project Manager!